imodeveloper/ImoCollectionView/README.md

 ## Description

-ImoCollectionView is the simpliest way to work with an CollectionView.
+ImoCollectionView is the simplest way to work with an CollectionView.